If I were a beginner, what would be the best carving to do?

 Here is a List of some ideas:

-- Carving spoons
+- Crafting wooden spoons

 - Old European Knife Carving